Do you want to be made whole? It is profoundly important in reality.

 4. Being made whole may involve a combination of traditional and spiritual treatments.

 I needed both the traditional and supernatural approaches in my healing.

-In the traditional realm of treatment, I received physical therapy, facet injections, pain medication, and surgical opinions.
+I received physical therapy, facet injections, pain medication, and surgical opinions in the traditional realm of treatment.

-I am grateful for the counsel of friends who cautioned me to not make hasty decision while I was in pain.
+I am grateful for the counsel of friends who cautioned me not to make hasty decisions while in pain.
 Waiting for a skilled neurosurgeon gave me enhanced mobility.
-I am able to play tennis at a high level.
+I can play tennis at a high level.

-In the spiritual realm I sought help in dealing with flashbacks and PTSD.
+In the spiritual realm, I sought help dealing with flashbacks and PTSD.
 It was overwhelming.
-My story can be found here.
 I reached out to my pastor and told him of these painful memories.
 He listened attentively.
 He didn’t try to minimize what I had experienced.
 He prayed with me.
-I needed that prayer.
+I needed that Prayer.
 To be reminded that God cared about what had happened to me.